 Parent involvement is vital to the success of a school.
 Trinity's PTL provides an opportunity for parents to have a direct impact on betting the school environment and lowering the cost of school fees through fundraising.
-All parents of Trinity School are expected to be involved in PTL activities.
+All parents of Trinity School are expected to be involved in PTL activities and are asked to volunteer at least three hours of their time.